ChroniclingAmericaQA: A Large-scale Question Answering Dataset based on Historical American Newspaper Pages: Use cases

 \section{Use cases}

 Our dataset can be used in several ways.
-First, it provides a new benchmark for training and evaluating QA and MRC models on historical texts, enabling models to handle the complexities of historical text, including OCR inaccuracies and language evaluation.
-The evaluation can be done for different spans of time within the time frame of the data (1800-1920).
+First, it provides a new benchmark for training and evaluating QA and MRC models on historical texts, enabling models to handle the complexities of historical documents, including OCR inaccuracies and language evolution.
+The evaluation can be done for arbitrary, different spans of time within the time frame of the dataset (1800-1920).
 It can be also conditioned on different regions of USA or particular states.

 Second, since our dataset contains scanned images of news papers as well as the corresponding raw and cleaned OCR texts, it is possible to benchmark models on each of these.
-Some memory institutions may still hold only scans of historical materials, while others, such as in the case of Chronicling America, may contain quite noisy OCRed text.
+Some memory institutions still hold only scans of historical materials, while others, such as in the case of the Chronicling America, may contain quite noisy OCRed text.
 Our dataset allows then benchmarking models on these different types of inputs, offering realistic scenarios in which the models may need to be required to operate.

-Third, the dataset can be used to increase the public's engagement with historical documents.
-For example, it can help people build skills in critical reading and language arts.
+Third, our dataset can be utilized in a similar manner to datasets such as SQuAD \cite{rajpurkar-etal-2016-squad}, ArchivalQA \cite{archivalqa-wang}, and StreamingQA \cite{liska2022streamingqa} for contributing to the ongoing efforts in enhancing the adaptability and knowledge retention of large language models \cite{hu-etal-2023-meta, tack2024online}.

-Finally, ChroniclingAmericaQA could potentially serve as an educational resource; for example, it could be used by teachers and educators to assess students' reading comprehension on rare, historical materials.
+Finally, ChroniclingAmericaQA could potentially serve as an educational resource or as a tool to increase the public's engagement with historical documents; for example, it could be used by teachers and educators to assess students' reading comprehension on rare, historical materials.
 Note, that our dataset generation framework can be applied on other historical news collections.